seatgeek/nomad-helper/README.md

 The `nomad-helper` binary has several helper subcommands.

+### `reevaluate-all`

+`nomad-helper reevaluate-all` will force re-evaluate all jobs in the cluster.
+This will cause failed or lost allocations to be put back into the cluster.

 ### `drain`

 `nomad-helper drain` will drain the node and block until all allocations no longer have "running" or "pending" state.